Google Search

 Once you have permission to feature Google Search in your video commercial, it should only be shown in a brief, realistic way that assists the narrative – not to directly advertise your product or business.
 Refer to our entertainment and media guidelines, as well as the additional guidelines below.

-done Be natural and incidental
+Be natural and incidental

 Only show Google Search being used in an incidental, natural way, such as someone in a car commercial using Google Search to look up information on how to fix their old car, before deciding to buy a new one.

-close Don’t search for your brand
+Don’t search for your brand

 Don’t show Google Search being used to look up information directly related to your brand, product, features, or slogan, such as a car commercial showing Google Search being used to look up the price of the car, or how fast it is.

-done Make it contextual
+Make it contextual

 Only show Google Search being used briefly, within the broader context of the commercial.

-close Don’t make it the main focus
+Don’t make it the main focus

 Don’t make Google Search the primary focus of your commercial or begin your commercial with a Google Search.
 Doing so may imply association or endorsement from Google.